Software

 • Software assessment form

-The non-standard software assessment form assists ITDS in reviewing intended software purchases to ensure that you are receiving the best value, that the software purpose is not already met by an existing service offered by ITDS and to mitigate to any compatibility, security and/or licensing issues.
+The software assessment form assists ITDS in reviewing intended software purchases to ensure that you are receiving the best value, that the software purpose is not already met by an existing service offered by ITDS and to mitigate any compatibility, security and/or licensing issues.